a block- a new, bespoke building

 This image show the internal space, with the SFS stored whilst being installed.
 You can see the internal corridor in the middle, and a pre-cast staircase at the end

-Some members of our Senior Leadership Team (SLT) had their first opportunity to get onto the site recently, and I think the general consensus was very positive.
+Some members of our Senior Leadership Team (SLT) had their first opportunity to get onto the site and the general consensus was very positive.
 Without internal walls it’s hard to visualise the spaces, but you can certainly see the newly created views.

 Finally a few images of how some of the new spaces are planned to look: